-- (17) When an employee's performance has changed from ME or above to FME, a new rating of record must be prepared when administering a Reduction in Force. - (18) When an employee is covered by a program (e.g., Pathways Programs, Schedule A-Disability, etc.), that requires an acceptable level of performance prior to conversion from a temporary to a permanent position, and the employee's performance has changed from ME or above to FME, a new rating of record must be prepared to document the employee's current performance level. - (19) When an employee's summary rating has improved above his/her current summary rating of FME at the completion of a PIP, a new rating of record must be prepared to document the employee's current performance level. - (20) Rating of records prepared during the last 90 days of the appraisal period for any of the above exceptions will serve as the employee's rating of record for the entire appraisal period.
+(16) When an employee's performance has changed from ME or above to FME, a new rating of record must be prepared when administering a Reduction in Force.

+- (17) When an employee is covered by a program that requires an acceptable level of performance prior to conversion from a temporary to a permanent position (e.g., Pathways Program, Schedule A Disability, etc.), and the employee's performance has changed from ME or above to FME, a new rating of record must be prepared to document the employee's current performance level. - (18) When an employee's summary rating has improved above his/her current summary rating of FME at the completion of a PIP, a new rating of record must be prepared to document the employee's current performance level. - (19) Rating of records prepared during the last 90 days of the appraisal period for any of the above exceptions will serve as the employee's rating of record for the entire appraisal period.

-d.
+a.
 Poor or Unacceptable Performance.